roboscienceorg/book/source/Vision/StereoCameras.rst

 object recognition and is a useful tool if we have already computed the depth map.

+.. _`intro-stereo2`:
 .. figure:: VisionFigures/rgbdslam.jpg
    :width: 50%
    :align: center

-   Seeing in three dimensions with RGBD sensors[intro-stereo2]
+   Seeing in three dimensions with RGBD sensors.

 Once a depth map is made, reconstruction of the environment can follow.
 Essentially a 3D CAD type representation of the world surrounding the